from a handpicked tutor in LIVE 1-to-1 classes

 Observe the figure given below which shows different types of bar graphs.

 Let us understand how to draw a bar graph with help of an example.
 Liza went to the market for buying different types of fruits in different quantities of each- 5 apples, 3 mangoes, 2 watermelons, 3 strawberries, 6 oranges.
 She wants to display the data by making a bar graph so that she can visually understand which type of fruits she buys the most.

-Let us use the following steps to make a bar graph of the most bought fruit.
+Let us use the following steps to make a bar diagram of the most bought fruit.

-- Step 1: Take a graph paper and give the title of the bar graph like "Most Bought Fruit".
+- Step 1: Take a graph paper and give the title of the bar graph like "Most Bought Fruits".